Nazas River

 The Nazas River is a river located in northern Mexico, in the states of Coahuila and Durango.
 It is part of the endorheic Bolsón de Mapimí.
 It is only 560 km long, but irrigates an area of 71906 sqkm in the middle of the desert.
 The Nazas is also nurtured by the San Juan, Ramos, Potreritos, del Oro, Nazas, Santiago, Tepehuanes and Peñón Blanco rivers.
 The river starts at the Sierra Madre Occidental.
 The aboriginal title for this stream is Tlahualilo, coming from the Nahuatl words tlalli meaning "fertile land" and ahualila, meaning "water for irrigation".

 Etymology

-The Nazas took its name when the Spaniards, during the conquest of Mexico in the early 1500s, saw the original inhabitants on the shore of the river fishing with some artifacts similar to baskets, whose Spanish name is 'nasa', for that reason it became known as the 'river of nazas'.
+The Nazas took its name when the Spaniards, during the conquest of Mexico in the early 1500s, saw the original inhabitants on the shore of the river fishing with fish traps, whose Spanish name is 'nasa', for that reason it became known as the 'river of nazas'.

 Ecology

 The Nazas watershed contains considerable desertic habitat, outside of the immediate riparian zone.
 A large variety of flora and fauna populate the Nazas Basin, with a variety of succulent native plants.
 One of the widespread flora is the ocotillo.
 A number of freshwater fishes are found in the Nazas River, including Notropis nazas.